 The most referenced standard for creating arc flash labels is NFPA 70E: Electrical Safety in the Workplace.
 While OSHA does not explicitly require employers to follow it, OSHA has used NFPA 70E as an example of recognized industry practices when evaluating a facility’s electrical training, procedures, and signage, especially when it comes to arc flash.

-New in 2018: The Hierarchy of Controls
+Labels in Context: The Hierarchy of Controls

 The hierarchy gives more context to arc flash labels, showing where they fit into a facility’s overall plan.
 Under this approach, protective measures are applied in order from most effective to least effective: